sephora - sephoria

 BEAUTY TRIVIA

-|or Sephora related questions.
+or facts about Sephora.
 Similar to Beauty Match Up, overlays

-Once players got 5 answers right, they received a lipstick.
+5 answers right, they received a lipstick.

 Tile Design: Hibah Khan